|num||The numeric value to be validated. It can be a numeric or string value, a variable name, or any valid ObjectScript expression.|

 If a + or – sign is found after a numeric in num it is considered a trailing sign, and no further numerics are parsed.

-The scale parameter value causes the returned value to be a rounded or truncated version of the num value.
+The scale argument value causes the returned value to be a rounded or truncated version of the num value.
 The actual value of the num variable is not changed by $NORMALIZE processing.

 A nonnegative scale value causes num to be rounded to that number of fractional digits.
 When rounding, a value of 5 or greater is always rounded up.
 To avoid rounding a number, make scale larger than the number of possible fractional digits in num.
 A scale value of 0 causes num to be rounded to an integer value (3.9 = 4).
 A scale value of –1 causes num to be truncated to an integer value (3.9 = 3).
 A scale value which is nonnumeric or the null string is equivalent to a scale value of 0.